mmorub/gimbal2022/README.md

   omega= gyro_y* gyroRawTo1000dps;
   phi= phi+ omega* delta_t; // integrates omega
 ```
 * The arduino prints the angle `phi` and angular velocity `omega` to the serial monitor.
-This way, they are both available after reading the data file in matlab.
-For the sake of testing, we also calculate `phi` independently in matlab by integrating `omega` recorded by the arduino in matlab.
+This way, they are both available after reading the data file in matlab. **For testing and debugging, we also calculate `phi` independently in matlab** by integrating `omega` recorded by the arduino in matlab.
 This happens in these lines in the matlab code:
 ```
   # integrate omega in matlab